When is Country Cooking Month?

 Country cooking means something different to everyone.
-To some it means good recipes and homemade meals.
-For others it means cooking with what you have on hand and being frugal.
+To some it simply means good recipes and homemade meals.
+Some associate it with cooking with what you have on hand and being frugal.
+Others feel country cooking relates to the foods and traditions of their homeland.
 Still others associate country cooking with memories of sitting round the family table.
-There are even some people who still think country cooking means fatty, unhealthy foods or cooking methods are involved.
+There are even some people who think country cooking is all about fatty, unhealthy foods or cooking methods.

 Country Cooking Month Family Participation Ideas